Home Contact Links

 Famous Philosophers of Science

-The following philosophers were fond of discussing such problems, and the implications of their work should be clear.
-No scientific theory is invulnerable, and if anyone thinks they are, then it probably isn't science, but ideology that is being touted.
-Fiction has to be plausible.
+The following philosophers were fond of discussing these problems, and the implications of their work should be clear.
+No scientific theory is invulnerable; if a theory is treated as untouchable, it risks becoming ideology rather than science.
+"Fiction has to be plausible.
 Reality is under no such constraint."
 Anon

 Falsificationism

-Karl Popper (1902-1994) gave us Falsificationism, a relatively simple but often misunderstood philosophical tool for demarcating between science and non-science.
+Karl Popper (1902–1994) gave us falsificationism, a relatively simple but often misunderstood philosophical tool for demarcating between science and non-science.
 He laid down this methodology in his magnum opus, The Logic of Scientific Discovery (1959).

 Karl Popper